jensens/pyramid-gae-tutorial/README.rst

-This is a copy of the offical pyramif tutorial.
+This is a copy of the offical pyramid tutorial.
 Since I had some issues to get it running I cleaned it slightly up, such as moving the app to the app subdir and now it just works with a very clean python using::